Your initial visa is up and you want to stay longer in Ecuador.

 You can do the process online by visiting this webpage of the Migracion of Ecuador.
 There are clear instructions in English on what to do.
 If that webpage isn’t working, try this one.

-The whole process took me only 1 hour.
+The whole process took me only 1 hour and it took 2 friends of mine who followed this blog post 2 hours total to complete the process.
 However, I was lucky.
 It would have taken me a lot longer if I hadn’t unintentionally jumped the queue when I asked that nice government employee a question and if I hadn’t joined that special line at the bank.
 I wouldn’t have finished until the afternoon.

 So go early.
 Get to your Migración Office by 9:00 am.
 But 8:00 am is even better.